stones-hub/log-engine-sdk/README.md

 # log-engine-sdk
-Base for collecting and transmitting logs
+Base for collecting and transmitting logs.

--- add test